MrStLouis/laserfiche.github.io/src/docs/guides/using-laserfiche-api-from-workflows-and-business-processes-via-web-request-rules/index.md

 ---
 layout: default
-title: Using Laserfiche API from Web Request Rules
+title: Using the Laserfiche API from Workflows and Business Processes
 nav_order: 7
 has_children: false
 parent: Guides